 My teaching emphasizes interdisciplinarity by merging insights from the fields of urban planning, urban studies, and urban design.
-In doing so, I emphasize the connections and disconnections between design-based and policy-based thinking, allowing students to test the strengths and limitations of each approach when contending with urban issues.
-As a result, my courses often cross-reference the latest insights from each of the traditional design fields (architecture, landscape design, and urban planning) to generate new insights into spatial practices.
+In doing so, I emphasize the connections and disconnections between design-based and policy-based thinking, allowing students to test the strengths and limitations of each approach while contending with real-life urban issues.
+As a result, my courses often cross-reference the latest insights from these field to generate new insights into our spatial practices.